trevorvaughan-ux/hanuman-demo/CONTINUE_HERE_2026-06-17.md

 ---

 ## WAKE-UP PROMPT (paste into a fresh chat to continue light)
 "WAKE UP CLAUDE.
-Hanuman build.
+HANi build.
 Read the repo trevorvaughan-ux/hanuman-demo, especially HANUMAN_SKELETON.md and CONTINUE_HERE_2026-06-17.md.
 State is: whiteboard + chat widget built and running offline; live AI, real voice, and stable host still blocked.
 Do NOT claim anything is 'verified' you haven't actually run; I (Trevor) am the only one who has seen it render.
 No stubs,